 In late 2012, Sylvain started his own business to provide for more flexibility and time with his young family.
-The 34-year-old’s energy, knowledge, management style, and expertise resulted in strong demand and respect for his consulting services in the industry, colleague Biliana Necheva says.
+The 34-year-old’s energy, knowledge, management style, and expertise resulted in strong demand and respect for his consulting services in the industry, says Wade Zammit, vice-president and COO at EACOM.
 Adding that these accomplishments at a young age made Sylvain an attractive prospect to EACOM.

 Sylvain joined the EACOM team in 2015 as a process and optimization specialist.
 Within his role of optimizing EACOM’s sawmill performance he delivered operational improvements at its Ear Falls, Ont., sawmill by increasing the value output by 10 per cent and achieving a 15 per cent uplift in recovery.
 His numerous projects contributed to the overall team effort that increased EACOM’s production from 500 to 900 million board feet per year between 2013 and 2018.